bengreatrix/cops_and_robbers_project/README.md

 ![Mode_2_Arena](Images/Mode_2_Arena.png)

-In this mode, two people will be playing.
-One player will be the Copbot while the other player will connect to the Robber over a linked network.
-The rules of the game are the same.
+In this mode, you will have the opportunity to play two players through a connected network or not.
+One player will be the Copbot, on the master computer, while the other player will connect to the Robber, on the client computer, over a linked network.
+Alternatively, if you dont have an extra laptop you are capable of playing this game mode with both players by just using the master computer and by following the explicit instructions below.
+The rules of the game are the same as Mode 1.
 However, the area is larger and more complex.

 ---